moscovium-mc/guestbook/README.md

 # Guestbook
-Sign my guestbook

-## How to sign
-Click [here](https://github.com/moscovium-mc/readme-guestbook/issues/new?title=Guestbook%20Entry&body=Leave%20your%20message%20here!) to create a new issue with your message.
+Leave a message by [creating a new issue](https://github.com/moscovium-mc/readme-guestbook/issues/new?title=Guestbook%20Entry&body=Leave%20your%20message%20here!)!